Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

 According to the model the Centauro events occur in the projectile fragmentation region when the projectile nucleus penetrating through the target nucleus transforms its kinetic energy into heat and forms hot quark matter (Centauro fireball) with high baryochemical potential.
-At the initial stage the fireball contains only $u$, $d$ quarks and gluons.
-The high baryochemical potential suppresses the fragmentation of gluons into $u\overline{u}$ and $d\overline{d}$ pairs due to Pauli blocking.
-Therefore gluons quickly fragment into $s\overline{s}$ pairs.
-The produced glob of deconfined quark matter is characterized by temperature $T$ and baryochemical potential $\mu_{b}$.
-Its energy density $\varepsilon$ and other thermodynamical quantities, such as baryon/quark number density $n_{q}$ are calculated from equations (4.15) and (4.17) respectively.
+The produced glob of deconfined quark matter initially contains $u$, $d$ quarks and gluons only and it is characterized by temperature $T$ and baryochemical potential $\mu_{b}$.
+Its energy density $\varepsilon$ and other thermodynamical quantities, such as baryon/quark number density $n_{q}$ are calculated from equations (14) and (16) respectively.
 The number of quarks $N_{q}$ in the Centauro fireball is defined from collision geometry as $N_{q} = 3N_{b}$.
-Baryon number of the fireball, $N_{b}$, was calculated from the relation:
+Baryon number of the fireball, $N_{b}$, is calculated from the relation:

 The factor 0.9 stands for the central part of the overlapping region $V_{ovr}$ of colliding nuclei with the atomic numbers $A_{1}$ and $A_{2}$.
 Hence one can obtain the volume $V_{fb}$ as well as the mass $M_{fb}$ of the fireball